 After the repair company had updated its listings and made all service-area details consistent, unqualified calls declined, and local ranking became stable as Google finally trusted its location data.

-The retailer cleaned up their data on Google Maps, Facebook, and niche retail directories, and as a result, their store started showing up again in near-me searches, and the number of walk-ins increased noticeably during the following month.
+The retailer cleaned up their data on Google Maps, Facebook, and niche retail directories, and as a result, their store started showing up again in near-me searches, and the number of walk-ins increased noticeably the following month.

 The system communicates accurate information to Google, Apple Maps, Yelp, Bing, and other connected local directories once the core data has been refined.
 On platforms that support real-time syncing, changes are made without any manual interventions.